Skip to Content

 Inside the Junk Gypsy store

-For a fun place to stay, check out Junk Gypsy’s Wander Inn or the nearby Coyote Station Lodging.
+For a fun place to stay, check out Junk Gypsy’s Wander Inn or the nearby Round Top Hotel.

 Day 2: See Painted Churches and Jacobs Well

-Make a pit stop in the town of La Grange on your Texas roadtrip.
+Make a pit stop in the town of La Grange.
 The 90-year-old Weikel’s Bakery is a great place for a mid-morning snack of their famous kolaches.
 These award-winning fruit pastries reflect the area’s Czech heritage (more on that to come), and they’re delicious.
 I like the cherry and apple the most, but you can’t go wrong.

 If you have time, take a walk by the gorgeous Fayette County Courthouse, which dates from 1891, or head to Monument Hill for more historic sites, including a stately stone home and the remains of one of the first breweries in Texas.
 Otherwise, get back on the road for a quick trip to the area’s painted churches.